 With what seems like a smart phone in every other pocket, there’s a lot to be gained from leaning into software.
 Many restaurants make their dishes from scratch, and many restaurant teams are increasingly hands-on with their apps and websites.
 Companies like Glide have targeted restaurants with no-code custom app solutions, and many small business, including restaurants, now use no-code website builders like Squarespace or Wix.

 Most of the above discussion ultimately rotates around the use and need for mobile apps.
 There’s never been a time in history where people have engaged more with software, and that software generally takes the form of mobile apps found in the smartphones they carry around in their pocket.
 In turn, most of the above no-code solutions, whether finance, retail, healthcare, gaming, or food, rotate specifically around mobile apps.

 Each one of these mobile apps needs to be tested before each and every release.
 And there’s no easy way to put it: If an app isn’t tested thoroughly enough, app developers risk a disaster.
 However, due to a combination of an app user’s expectation of perfection and the advanced functions of the modern app, mobile testing mobile apps is also more expensive and time-consuming than every before.

 Fortunately, the No-Code Revolution has also come for mobile app testing.
 With Sofy, you can test your mobile apps without a single line of code, greatly speeding up your release dates while requiring far less resources than normal.
 Want to check it out yourself?
-Give the trial below a spin and see the no-code mobile app testing difference for yourself.
+Connect with a Sofy rep to unlock your free trial and see the no-code mobile app testing difference for yourself.

 Disclaimer: The views and opinions expressed above are those of the contributor and do not necessarily represent or reflect the official beliefs or positions of Sofy.